uscensusbureau/fismatic/parser.md

    pipenv run python run.py <path>
    ```

-The `path` can be a specific file, or a [glob](https://docs.python.org/3/library/glob.html)/directory.
+The `path` can be a specific file, or a directory.
 Outputs one matrix of difference measures between all control implementation narratives per input file under `out/`.

 ## Development